 phaco: A revolution in CATARACT SURGERY

 Cataracts are a common age-related condition that affects millions of people worldwide.
 It is a condition where the lens of the eye becomes cloudy, causing blurry vision and, in severe cases, blindness.
-Fortunately, cataracts can be removed through a surgical procedure called phacoemulsification or simply phaco.
+Fortunately, cataracts can be removed through a surgical procedure called phacoemulsification or simply phaco, using a phacoemulsification machine.
 In this blog, we will explore the history and trends of phaco surgery, and the devices and machines that have made it possible.

 Dr. Charles Kelman: The Pioneer of Phacoemulsification